lionggele/ReinforcementLearning-ActivationFunction/README.md

-# Task 2 Directory README
+# Reinforcement Learning Activation Function

 Welcome to the Task 2 directory!
 This directory is part of the AdaAF (Adaptive Activation Function) project, which explores various activation functions in deep learning models.
 Below is a structured outline of the directory with descriptions for each component.